-xTerraLink recently selected and awarded a contract with California department of Goods and Services
+xTerraLink recently selected and awarded a contract with California Department of General Services

 xTerraLink was awarded a California State Board of Equalization enterprise wide independent security architecture assessment contract. xTerraLink's unique Information Security and Privacy Assessment Framework coupled with its experience edged xTerraLink over its closest competitor.